Zeke-OS/zeke/doc/coding_standards.md

 + `thscope/`    Functions that are called and excecuted in thread scope;
                 This means mainly syscall wrappers

+*Warning:* Assembly sources with small suffix (.s) might be removed by `make clean` as those are considered as automatically generated files.

 ### Global variables

 There should not be need for any global variables but since you'll be still